Can Tinnitus Trigger Headaches and Vertigo? Understanding the Link

 • Gentle yoga

-• Nature walks
+• Short daily walks

-2. Release Neck, Jaw, and Shoulder Tension
+Release Neck, Jaw, And Shoulder Tension

 • Gentle neck stretching